-- 1.43 All licence holders should ensure they are aware of their obligations under the Equality Act 2010 and any other relevant legislation.
-(Text moved up from 1.47) - 1.44 Licence holders must make appropriate and proportionate provision for customers who need assistance in accessing and using the complaints process. - 1.45 A copy of the CHP must be made available in alternative formats, on request, within a reasonable time period.
+1.43 All licence holders should ensure they are aware of their obligations under the Equality Act 2010 and any other relevant legislation.

+1.44 Licence holders must make appropriate and proportionate provision for customers who need assistance in accessing and using the complaints process.

+- 1.45 A copy of the CHP must be made available in alternative formats, on request, within a reasonable time period.
 These may include, for example, large print, audio, British Sign Language, Braille, and Easy Read. - 1.46 Licence holders must ensure that carers, support workers and guardians are able to act/advocate on behalf of a passenger with the passenger's permission/authority.
-Complainants who may need help in lodging or progressing a complaint must also be able to nominate a representative to act on their behalf and represent them throughout the process. - 1.47 All licence holders should ensure they are aware of their obligations under the Equality Act 2010 and any other relevant legislation.
+Complainants who may need help in lodging or progressing a complaint must also be able to nominate a representative to act on their behalf and represent them throughout the process.